 Big city not your style?
 Consider a smaller, regional market close to where you grew up or have connections.
 You’ll likely be able to save some money by living at home while you pursue auditions and roles, all while building your résumé.

-Additionally, it’s a good idea to start outreach to all of your professional connections.
+3. Do you have any professional connections in the acting world?
+Start reaching out to all of your professional connections.
 Whether it’s colleagues you’ve worked with as part of a summer internship or even family friends, it’s important to touch base and see if they have the power to hire you in some capacity after graduation.
 Even if they’re not currently able to give you work, keeping the lines of communication open can help you stay at the top of their mind.

-- Résumé: A professional, well-formatted résumé can help you stand out at an audition.
+Acting Résumé: A professional, well-formatted résumé can help you stand out at an audition.
 As you’re just graduating from acting school, you may not have any professional credits—which is totally fine.
 If you do, be sure to list them first.
 Then add all of your school credits, like theater department productions and student films.
 Additionally, list any relevant summer programs or internships you may have been a part of underneath the education/training section.
 Lastly, create a special skills section at the end.

-- Reel: The sooner you can get a reel together to showcase your acting, the better.
+Demo Reel: The sooner you can get a reel together to showcase your acting, the better.
 Casting profiles with acting reels often get sorted to the top of a casting director’s list on casting sites.
 You don’t need to have professional work on your reel at the beginning—high-quality student films are fine.
 However, including monologues or class exercises is not a good idea unless they’re made to look like real films, not just video of you in a classroom.

-If your school has a showcase, start prepping as soon as possible.
+Finally, if your school has a showcase, start prepping as soon as possible.
 Once you know the guidelines and who your group/partner is, research possible material as quickly as you can.
 Avoid scenes that are popular or overdone; instead, look for material from up-and-coming playwrights or unpublished work.
 Don’t be afraid to piece together material from a longer scene to create one that fits your needs.
 Be sure to know the type you’re trying to market yourself as, and use material that fits while playing to your strengths.
 Make sure the scene has range and is active.
 Also, try to avoid scenes with memories or stories.

-Finally, start your agent research.
+Start your agent research.
 Ask yourself what you’re looking for in an agent and research agents and agencies that might be a good fit.
 Create a list and send postcards with all of the information for your showcase on it.
 Educate yourself on how meetings with agents work, what questions are important to ask, and how agent contracts work.
 Recognize that it often takes more than one showcase to sign with an agent, and this is the beginning of what can be a long process.

-One more small task before you pack up and leave campus: Ask professors you’ve worked closely with if you can use them as references or if they’d be willing to write letters of recommendation down the road.
+Finally, ask professors you’ve worked closely with if you can use them as references or if they’d be willing to write letters of recommendation down the road.
 These may not be immediately necessary, but it’s good to get confirmation, as you never know when you might need one in a pinch and can call on them to help you out.

 When you make your way into the “real world,” it’s important to remember that this is a difficult transition for everybody, regardless of what you majored in in school, and that you’re not alone in any frustrations or feelings of being overwhelmed.
 There are so many things you have to deal with now that are new: not living in dorms, being self-sufficient, living in a new city, being away from friends and family, etc. Not to mention the stress of finding a day job and getting into the swing of auditioning.